codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 ##Arrays in ES2015 (ES6)
 ### Spread operator

 ES2015 provides the new spread operator, which allows an expression to be expanded in places where multiple arguments (for function calls) or multiple elements (for array literals) are expected (see [description](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator)).
-As a side note, there is also the [rest operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/rest_parameters) which has the same syntax, so is worth looking at in order to understand the difference.
+As a side note, there is also the [rest operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/rest_parameters) which has the same syntax, so it is worth looking at in order to understand the difference.

 This can be used to combine arrays: